iripatx/KarumiTestAndroid/README.md

 You can try this app on any Android device with version 4.1 or higher.
 Just [download the apk package](https://github.com/iripatx/KarumiTestAndroid/releases/latest) and install it.
 You may have to enable the *Allow installation from unknown sources* option.

-If you don't have a devices with such specifications, you can also run it on the Android Studio's Emulator.
+If you don't have a device with such specifications, you can also run it on the Android Studio's Emulator.
 Learn how to set it up [here](https://developer.android.com/studio/run/emulator).

 ## Usage guide